anilsimha13/react-implementation/README.md

 #### Hooks
 - Hooks are just a normal javascript function
   - useState() - Superpowerful state variables
+    - Should be called only inside the body function
+    - Should be written at start of the body function
+    - Shouldn't be used in any conditional statements

   - useEffect() - Calls after the whole body renders
+    - Two arguments (Callback fn and dependency array)
+    - When no dependency array it will be called on every render
+    - When empty dependency array it will be called only once initial render
+    - When it has dependency array then it will be called only when the dependency changes

 ## Episode - 6 (Exploring the World)